wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/stats_node.md

      data...
 ```

-WARNING: It is not recommended to join the stats stream with the original data stream.
+> WARNING: It is not recommended to join the stats stream with the original data stream.
-Since they operate on different clocks a deadlock could potentially be created.
+> Since they operate on different clocks, a deadlock could potentially be created.
-This is a limitation of the current implementation and may be removed in the future.
+> This is a limitation of the current implementation and may be removed in the future.

 <!--
 Index